X1kera/GXAuraTakeover_Theme/README.md

 GXAuraTakeover_Theme

-GXAuraTakeover was made for people who loved to see Opera GX Themes Come to live on Discord Client
+GXAuraTakeover was made for people who love to see Opera GX Themes Come to live on Discord Client

 >> Originaly My Idea came from Hank